pretentiousgit/typeahead-tagger-angular/README.md

 An Angular directive to supply twitter-style text entry with hashtag support.

 ### Use
-Include in vendor JS file and gulp as normal.
+Include in vendor JS file and Gulp as normal.

 Add to main Angular module with "typeaheadTagger":
 ```javascript